The ‘Pipeline Problem’ – how we’re getting fewer owners into classes and sports, even as ownership rises

 Of course, dog sports aren’t really the point of what we’re talking about; you can be a responsible, competent handler without doing sports.
 Rather, if we think back to that pipeline, sports are downstream.
 Dog sports competitors start as folks in their first Basic Obedience class, who then go on to the CGC, and then try out Agility or Rally etc., and finally get hooked from there.
 Seeing a decline this substantial in novice sports participation is just another data point supporting the broader observation that we may not be getting enough owners into the educational system upstream.

-Therein lies the pipeline problem: more of us own dogs, and spend more time, energy, and money our dogs, than ever before – and yet fewer and fewer of us seem to be going down the ‘pipeline’ of books and classes that then lead some portion of us into dog sports.
+Therein lies the pipeline problem: more of us own dogs, and spend more time, energy, and money our dogs, than ever before – and yet fewer and fewer of us seem to be going down the ‘pipeline’ of books and classes that then lead some portion of us into better handling and more activities.

 So why is this all happening?
 Why don’t dog owners realize their gaps in knowledge, and seek the resources that would alleviate it?

-I would argue that at root we have a cultural issue.
+Our ethnographic interviews consistently suggest that, at root, we have a cultural issue.
 Most owners think “If I want a dog, I go to the shelter, get a dog, take it home, and take care of it.”
 Nowhere in that sequence is the idea that you need to actually learn how to handle, care for, train, or communicate with a dog.
 Culturally, in how dogs are portrayed in media, in how we talk about them and perceive them, the average person just doesn’t think of dog handling as a skill that needs to be learned.
 It’s silly really: if you want to sail, you obviously need to learn how to sail; if you want to take up woodworking, cure meats, or go skiing you obviously need to learn how; and yet if you want to handle a dog, we somehow think no learning is required.
 And so despite the best of intentions, despite a major emotional and financial commitment, owners are often grossly unprepared, without even realizing it.

 In other words, we have, in part at least, an awareness problem; most owners don’t realize: